Smithay/calloop/doc/src/ch01-00-how-an-event-loop-works.md

 ## Calloop and composition

 Calloop is designed to work by *composition*.
 This means that you build up more complex logic in your program by combining simpler event sources into more complex ones.
 Want a network socket with custom backoff/timeout logic?
-Create a type containing a network socket from the [async IO adapter](api/calloop/io/), a [timer](api/calloop/timer), and tie them together with your backoff logic and state.
+Create a type containing a network socket using the [Generic file descriptor adapter](api/calloop/generic/), a [timer](api/calloop/timer), and tie them together with your backoff logic and state.
 There is a much more detailed example of composition in our [ZeroMQ example](ch03-00-a-full-example-zeromq.md).